Tate Twins: All Elite Wrestling / Return to ROH (2021–2024)

 On the May 31, 2021 episode of Dark: Elevation, Brandon and Brent Tate made their All Elite Wrestling (AEW) debuts in a losing effort against The Acclaimed (Anthony Bowens and Max Caster).
 Brandon and Brent returned to AEW on the December 6 episode of Dark: Elevation losing to the Jurassic Express (Luchasaurus and Jungle Boy).
 On July 23, 2022, at Death Before Dishonor, The Boys and Dalton Castle reunited and claimed the ROH World Six-Man Tag Team Championships for the second time by defeating The Righteous (Vincent, Bateman, and Dutch) in a six man tag team match.
 They lost the titles at Final Battle to The Embassy, ending their reign at 140 days.

 On the February 29, 2024 episode of Ring of Honor Wrestling, Johnny TV defeated Castle in a custody match for The Boys.
 In the following three weeks, Castle would hound Johnny TV and his wife, Taya Valkyrie, to return The Boys until Johnny TV revealed that he had (kayfabe) lost them in a bear attack on a mountain.
 On April 1, The Tate Twins were released from AEW and ROH.

-AEW President Tony Khan revealed that the release was due to the twins not showing up for work on multiple occasions.
+AEW and ROH President Tony Khan revealed in a media scrum that the reason behind the release was due to the twins not showing up for work on multiple occasions.
 The Tate Twins disputed Khan's claims that they had not shown up for work and also claimed there had been little to no communication from the company regarding their travel arrangements.
-On September 5, it was reported that The Tate Twins (and Kevin Kelly) have filed a lawsuit against AEW and Khan to void the arbitration clause of their AEW talent contracts and to certify a class-action lawsuit that AEW misclassifying wrestlers as independent contractors instead of employees.
+On September 5, it was reported that The Tate Twins (and Kevin Kelly) had filed a lawsuit against AEW and Khan to void the arbitration clause of their AEW talent contracts and to certify a class-action lawsuit that AEW misclassifying wrestlers as independent contractors instead of employees.
 On June 11, 2025, the arbitration was upheld by a federal judge in the court of law.
 In October 2025, the lawsuit was dismissed.